-(a) a personnel file for each staff member containing employment agreements, correspondence with the staff member over personnel and employment matters, relevant remuneration and payroll documentation, the staff member's annual performance agreements and assessments, and any other personnel-related matters relating to the staff member;
+- 49. (1) A chief officer shall ensure that complete and accurate employment and performance management records relating to staff members are maintained by his civil service entity including - (a) a personnel file for each staff member containing employment agreements, correspondence with the staff member over personnel and employment matters, relevant remuneration and payroll documentation, the staff member's annual performance agreements and assessments, and any other personnel-related matters relating to the staff member; - (b) leave records for each staff member including leave entitlements, leave taken and leave available for each type of leave the staff member is entitled to; - (c) a record of hiring dates for each staff member; and - (d) general records relating to employment arrangements, recruitment, appointment, remuneration and terms and conditions, performance assessment, discipline and dismissal, and appeal processes. - (2) The records (regardless of the form or media in which they are held) shall be held in a manner that such records can be readily accessed for - (a) operational purposes; - (b) audit by the Portfolio of the Civil Service under section 24(f) of the Law; - (c) audit by the Audit Office under its powers under the Public Management and Finance Law (2018 Revision); and - (d) submission to the Civil Service Appeals Commission under sections 33, 34 and 54 of the Law. - (3) The records required by paragraph (1) shall comply with any Laws or practices for the time being in force relating to the keeping of records in civil service entities.

-- (b) leave records for each staff member including leave entitlements, leave taken and leave available for each type of leave the staff member is entitled to; - (c) a record of hiring dates for each staff member; and - (d) general records relating to employment arrangements, recruitment, appointment, remuneration and terms and conditions, performance assessment, discipline and dismissal, and appeal processes. - (2) The records (regardless of the form or media in which they are held) shall be held in a manner that such records can be readily accessed for- - (a) operational purposes; - (b) audit by the Portfolio of the Civil Service under section 24(f) of the Law; - (c) audit by the Audit Office under its powers under the Public Management and Finance Law (2013 Revision); and - (d) submission to the Civil Service Appeals Commission under sections 33, 34 and 54 of the Law. - (3) The records required by paragraph (1) shall comply with any Laws or practices for the time being in force relating to the keeping of records in civil service entities. - (4) A chief officer shall ensure that information relating to staff members' pension rights are provided to the Portfolio of the Civil Service on a regular, and timely basis including- - (a) date of birth; - (b) date of first employment in the civil service; - (c) employment agreements and any amendments thereto; - (d) any breaks in service; - (e) any non-pensionable remuneration; - (f) letters of resignation, termination or retirement; - (g) date of retirement; and - (h) salary or wages at the date of resignation, termination or retirement. - (5) Unless exempted in writing by the Head of the Civil Service, civil service entities shall use the Government's centralised human resource information system known as the Human Resources Module of the Integrated Resource Information System (HRIRIS) for- - (a) recording all payroll data and for paying all wages, salary and other dollar based remuneration components to the employees in their entity; and workplace rules
+- (4) A chief officer shall ensure that information relating to staff members' pension rights are provided to the Portfolio of the Civil Service on a regular, and timely basis including - (a) date of birth; - (b) date of first employment in the civil service; - (c) employment agreements and any amendments thereto; - (d) any breaks in service; - (e) any non-pensionable remuneration; - (f) letters of resignation, termination or retirement; - (g) date of retirement; and - (h) salary or wages at the date of resignation, termination or retirement. - (5) Unless exempted in writing by the Head of the Civil Service, civil service entities shall use the Government's centralised human resource information system known as the Human Resources Module of the Integrated Resource Information System (HRIRIS) for - - (a) recording all payroll data and for paying all wages, salary and other dollar based remuneration components to the employees in their entity; and - (b) recording such other employment-related information about employees in their entity as is required from time to time by the Portfolio of the Civil Service.